-Courses usually take place on the Friday and Saturday towards the end of each half-term, with an additional 2 or 3-day course in the second half of August.
+Courses usually take place during each half-term, with an additional 2 or 3-day course in the second half of August.

 The next course will take place in Winchester College on